iandersi/bot-hildi/README.md

 #### .env template:
 ```
 BOT_TOKEN= Your bot token
+CLIENT_ID=Client ID found in devtools portal
+GUILD_ID=Server ID found in Discord
 WELCOME_CHANNEL= Server channel ID for welcome messages
 GUEST_ROLE= Role ID for role that gets kicked
 BOT_LOG_CHANNEL= Server channel where bot sends notificatons of joined/kicked members
 SCHEDULE_GUEST_KICK_JOB= Cron schedule expression for kicking members
 STATIC_CHANNEL= Server channel ID for channel with raiding members
+CACTPOT_ROLE=Role to be tagged for the cactpot ticket reminder
+EVENT_CHANNEL=Channel where the cactpot reminder goes (you can change this to anything you like that suits your needs better)
 ```

 #### raidInfo.json template: